 In each of the countries in which ISS operates, country management teams are appointed to manage the business in accordance with Group policies and procedures as well as local legislation and practice.
 ISS delegates substantial autonomy and considerable power to the country management teams including management of operations in their relevant markets, financial reporting, local tax and compliance with local legislation and practices.

-An overview of the country managers of the Group is available on pages 185-187.
 The country management teams are set out under each relevant country on the ISS website at www.issworld.com.